FNGNET/webdomains.gr/README.md

 # webdomains

-This is repository to create a site on too of the WHMCS.
+This is repository to create a site on top of the WHMCS.